 How Blue Cash Everyday® Card Compares to Other Cash Back Rewards Cards

 The features that make the Blue Cash Everyday® Card a smart option for regular purchases are closely imitated by Bank of America's BankAmericard Cash Rewards™ Credit Card.
-No annual fee, intro APR for the first 12 months on purchases and balance transfers, and between 1 percent and 3 percent cash rewards for qualifying purchases round out the similarities.
+No annual fee, intro APR for the first 12 billing cycles on purchases and balance transfers, and between 1 percent and 3 percent cash rewards for qualifying purchases round out the similarities.

 The BankAmericard Cash Rewards™ Credit Card also allows for 60 days to take advantage of the intro APR on balance transfers, where the Blue Cash Everyday® Card allows just a 30-day period.